 Initial Teacher Training ('ITT') providers are required to ensure that all entrants to ITT have been subject to a DBS and/or any other appropriate background checks.
 ITT providers take full account of information contained in DBS disclosures when recruiting trainee teachers and will not offer places to those with any convictions that suggest they might pose a risk to children and young people.
 Schools should not ask to see the DBS disclosure of trainees but should seek written confirmation from the ITT provider that all appropriate checks - including Childcare Disqualification where relevant - have been carried out, that such checks do not disclose any matters of concern, and that the trainee has been judged by the provider to be suitable to work with children.
+For trainee teachers who are not British or Irish citizens, this should also include a letter confirming right to work and terms and conditions of the work placement (see Right to Work Checks section above for further details).
 This written confirmation should be retained on file - schools are not required to obtain or record the DBS certificate number or date of issue.
 The school must however carry out its own identity check on arrival.
 ITT trainees do not need to be entered on the SCR.
 If they are the notes field should be used to record that the school has confirmation of the checks.